silverweed/silverweed.github.io/portfolio.md

         <p>In my project, models, textures and shaders live on the server, which does most of the application-stage
         work.
 Then, rather than rendering models and sending frames to the client, it sends preprocessed geometry data to it, which in turn runs all the following pipeline stages.</p>
-        <p>This project is work in progress.
-As such, no significant images or videos are available yet.</p>
       </div>
       <div class='game-imgs'>
         <a href='/assets/img/thesis/thesis1.png'>